DanielShrimpton/Compiler-Design-Assignment/README.md

 This file is the main python file to use to run this project.
 It will read in the supplied file name as a given argument e.g. `$~ python parser.py example.txt`.
-It will correctly read in the file and store the variables, constants, predicates, equality, connectives, quantifiers and formula to the associated variables, where all but the equality are lists.
+It will correctly read in the file and store the variables, constants, predicates, equality, connectives, quantifiers and formula to the associated variables.
+If no text file is supplied it will default to the example text file included in the repository.